retroelec/T-HMI-C64/README.md

 - Value for the $DC01 register
 - Control code:
   - Bit 0 is set when a shift key is pressed
+  - Bit 1 is set when the ctrl key is pressed
+  - Bit 2 is set when the commodore key is pressed
   - Bit 7 is set when an "external command" is sent

 ### Emulation status